tylerneylon/video-scripts/learn_lua_in_an_hour/part17.md

 But, a graphing calculator nonetheless.

-I have not yet written the function `range_maker`.
+I have not yet written the function `range_mapper`.
 But I will.

 That function gives us exactly a linear mapping between